-- Consult with individuals you know with extended sober time who have been through the ups and downs of addiction and can speak knowledgably on the topic.
+- Consult with individuals you know with extended sober time who have been through the ups and downs of addiction and can speak knowledgeably on the topic.

 A mindfulness-based concept called “urge surfing” addresses that dynamic.
-It was created by Gordon Alan Marlatt PhD, who was a professor of psychology at the University of Washington and director at its addictive behaviors research center.
-Rather than suggesting that people simply resist the desire to use, which often ends up backfiring, Marlatt encouraged the practice of observing one’s feelings, breathing consciously, being aware of bodily sensations and allowing the thoughts to flow through, like twigs on a stream, as well as the reminder that “this too shall pass.”
-When used with a desire toward well-being, these techniques and suggestions are simply good medicine.
-By Edie Weinstein, LSW Follow Edie on Twitter at @EdieWeinstein1
+It was created by Gordon Alan Marlatt, Ph.D., a professor of psychology at the University of Washington and director of its addictive behaviors research center.
+Rather than suggesting that people simply resist the desire to use, which often ends up backfiring, Marlatt encouraged the practice of observing one’s feelings, breathing consciously, being aware of bodily sensations, and allowing the thoughts to flow through.
+These techniques and suggestions are good medicine when used with a desire for well-being.

 Promises Behavioral Health Treats Anxiety and Depression Better